RebelCode/wp-rss-aggregator/readme.txt

 = Where can I find the documentation for the plugin? =

-Our complete documentation with FAQs included can be found on our dedicated [documentation website](http://docs.wprssaggregator.com/).
+Our complete Knowledge Base with FAQs included can be found [here](https://kb.wprssaggregator.com/).

 == Screenshots ==

-1. The default display, using the shortcode, of the Feed items imported by WP RSS Aggregator.
+1. The default shortcode display of Feed items imported by WP RSS Aggregator

-2. A customised display of the Feed Items using some [CSS styling](https://docs.wprssaggregator.com/styling-the-feeds/).
+2. A customised shortcode display using some simple [CSS](https://kb.wprssaggregator.com/article/196-shortcode-styles-classes)

-3. Another customised display of the Feed Items using some CSS styling and with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on installed.
+3. Another customised display of the Feed Items using CSS styling, but with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on installed

+4. Posts imported using Feed to Post

+5. Youtube videos imported using Feed to Post

-4. Adding/Editing a feed source.
+6. Adding/Editing a feed source

-5. The list of feed sources.
+7. The list of feed sources

-6. The list of imported feeds items.
+8. The list of imported feeds items

-7. The complete settings page for the core plugin.
+9. The complete settings page for the core plugin

 == Changelog ==